All Episodes

 That's right.

-And when you look at the bubble we call our universe today, and we have some idea of its radius, And you put the mass that we observe in our universe in it, our universe obeys the exact quantity or the exact density of a black hole.
+And when you Look at the bubble we call our universe today, and we have some idea of its radius, and you put the mass that we observe in our universe in it, our universe obeys the exact quantity or the exact density of a black hole.

-Which all the rules are followed.
+All the rules are followed.

 That's right.

-And so, if our universe is a black hole, most likely the material stuff we see in it are mini black holes as well, and so on.
+And so if our universe is a black hole, most likely the material stuff we see in it are mini black holes as well, and so on.

-And so basically it's kind of scales of black holes from infinitely big to infinitely small.
+And so basically, it's kind of scales of black holes from infinitely big to infinitely small.

 All right.

-I'm going to venture all over the place and I'm just going to ask you about this.
+I'm going to venture all over the place, and I'm just going to ask you about this.

 And you're from Switzerland.